 administered servers allow ssh connections from systems on

 The remote-access hosts are shared systems, so the following policies are in effect:

 No process on the remote access hosts may run for more than 100 cpu hours, after which it will be automatically killed.
 If you will need more than 100 cpu hours, you will need to restart your process.

-Each remote-access system will be rebooted monthly so that security patches may take effect in
+Each remote-access system will be rebooted monthly so that security patches may take effect in a timely manner.

-mlb will be rebooted when needed as course loads permit.
+go will be rebooted when needed as course loads permit.

 If you’d like to

 ssh between hosts without using a password, you can set up